 - The galvanic isolation between input and output

 - The input isolation between mains and battery

 - The isolation between the dc circuit and the uninterrupted power supply output

 In transformer-based UPS systems the transformer is used to step up the voltage at the output of the inverter to a level compatible with the utility or generator supply voltage.

 A common misconception is that the transformer is also used to provide galvanic isolation, but this is not the case.
 If total galvanic isolation is required between the load, inverter and bypass in either a transformer-based or transformerless UPS system, an additional transformer is necessary for the UPS power supply circuit.
 The transformer must be designed with adequate insulation to prevent the high voltages present at the UPS power output from jumping between windings and prevent a net dc output component.

 In the early 60s, when only open lead-acid batteries were available, galvanic isolation was required for safety reasons.
 Since the late 80s, when maintenance-free lead-acid or nickel-cadmium batteries came into use, input galvanic isolation was abandoned; it is very rarely found now.

-As Fig.2 shows, transformerless UPSs lack output transformers, so the DC component issue must be handled differently.
-Software as well as hardware regulation and control is used to block any DC component at the UPS output, so that it cannot be fed to the load.
+As Fig.2 shows, transformerless UPS systems lack output transformers, so the DC component issue must be handled differently.
+Software, as well as hardware regulation and control, are used to block any DC component at the output of the UPS power supply so that it cannot be fed to the load.
 Provision must be made for both inverter and static bypass faults.

 If an inverter fault such as an IGBT failing to conduct develops, a DC component will be generated.
-A transformerless UPS system will include a fully-redundant EDCP (electronic dc protection) circuit to ensure that the probability of this component reaching the inverter output is practically zero.
+Transformerless UPS systems will include fully redundant EDCP (electronic dc protection) circuits to ensure that the probability of this component reaching the inverter output is practically zero.

 Inverter EDCP circuits in recent UPS designs comprise three parts: